This Is How You Should Be Washing Your Compression Gear

 Also, when laying your garment out to dry, avoid spots that are subject to harsh sunlight or heat, which can damage the garment’s fibers.

-Choose Gentle Cycle
+Tip 3: Choose a Gentle Cycle

 If you opt to machine-dry your compression gear, you’ll want to choose a low and gentle setting.